the-full-stack/fsdl-text-recognizer/instructions/lab6.md

 ## Things to try

 - Try adding more data augmentations, or mess with the parameters of the existing ones
-- Try the U-Net architecture, that MaxPool's down and then UpSamples back up, with increased conv layer channel dimensions in the middle (https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+- Try the U-Net architecture, which MaxPools down and then UpSamples back up, with increased conv layer channel dimensions in the middle (https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).